chloroken/daytripper/README.md

 # DAYTRIPPER

-Daytripper is an offline, open-source, visual mapping tool for solo EVE players.
+*Daytripper is an offline, open-source, visual mapping tool for solo EVE players.*

 ![v0.2.0 Demo Footage](https://i.imgur.com/dPkAvrv.gif)

-Please see the [releases page](https://github.com/chloroken/daytripper/releases) for the latest download links.
+# WE WANT YOU...

+...to help build Daytripper by offering suggestions, adding features, and submitting pull requests!

+### How to demo:

+1. Visit the [releases page](https://github.com/chloroken/daytripper/releases) for a portable build that you can run with no extra software.
+2. Refer to the release notes for an up-to-date instruction manual.
+3. Send feedback in the form of a GitHub issue or directly to `@chloroken`.

+### How to build:

+1. To compile the source code, clone this repo and open the entire folder with Unity.
+2. Navigate to and open the `MapScene.unity` scene file.

 # INFO

 Advantages:

-	• Completely offline & open-source.
-Your data is definitively your own.
+	• Offline & open-source.
+Your data never leaves your PC.
 	• Easy to use.
 No, really.
 Can you copy & paste?
 You're a black belt!
-	• Daytripper colors site by purpose.
-Everyone knows combat-relic =/= relic!
+	• Daytripper colors site by purpose; a combat-relic site is more combat than relic.
-	• Maps are stored in "map.save" — send this file to share maps.
+	• Maps can be backed up and even shared with other users.

 Disadvantages: